 Months of entry

-- develop your academic knowledge and awareness of issues in media and entertainment law
+- develop an in-depth and practical understanding of media and entertainment law

 Information for international students

 All applicants must be able to demonstrate proficiency in the English language.
-Applicants who require a Tier 4 student visa may need to provide an IELTS score of 6.5.
+Applicants require an IELTS score of 6.5.

 Fees and funding